Frequently asked questions about fishing

 When you have paid the fisheries management fee, you are allowed to fish with a lure on any standing body of water, i.e. lakes, ponds and sea areas.
 Payment of the fisheries management fee does not entitle you to fish in closed areas, water areas in the Åland Islands, rapids and running waters where there are migratory fish, or special sites, such as stocking and angling ponds.

-You can find restricted areas online at www.kalastusrajoitus.fi.
+You can find restricted areas online at www.kalastusrajoitus.fi (in Finnish).
 You should check this website, for example, before fishing with a lure to see whether a site is listed as a migratory fish route.
 Lure fishing with payment of the fisheries management fee.is prohibited in rapids and running waters where there are migratory fish.

 The need to pay the fisheries management fee is determined by your birthday, not your birth year.
 The fisheries management fee must be paid for as long as you are fishing at 64 years of age.
 Therefore, if you are fishing on the day before you turn 65, the fee must still be paid up to that point.
 The fisheries management fee can be paid for an entire year or in 1 or 7-day periods.